joehewett/super-simple-blog/posts/debugging-kubernetes.md

 thumbnail: '/img/blog/thumbnail1.png'
 ---

+These debugging notes assume you're running minikube and skaffold.

 First, check minikube is running (`minikube start`) and ensure that the app is running e.g. `skaffold dev`.

 `kubectl get services `
 `kubectl get pods -o wide`

+If a service is misbehaving, the above commmand should give you sufficient information to identify it.

 Get the Pod ID of the offending service